Welcome to Nelnet

 Once you receive your welcome communication from Nelnet and you’ve created your Nelnet.com account, you can log in at any time to view your loan details and check your status.

 Yes, they did.
-If you need to make changes to your communication preferences with us, log in to your Nelnet.com account, choose your name from the menu, and select Manage Paperless.
+If you need to make changes to your communication preferences with us, log in to your Nelnet.com account, choose My Profile from the menu, and select Manage Paperless.

 LOAN TERMS AND BENEFITS

 Yes.
 You will not be required to make payments and your interest rate will be 0% as long as the COVID-19 payment pause remains in effect.

 No, the transfer will not change your repayment plan.
 Once the transfer is complete, you will make your payments to Nelnet.

 No, your eligibility will not be affected.
 Any deferment, forbearance, discharge, or forgiveness options you were eligible for will not change, and your loan status (such as in-school, repayment, or deferment) will transfer with your loan(s).